Configure automatic detection of folder type

 - Looks through the parent folders to see any of them specifies that sub folders should inherit their view.

-- Looks in the registry checks if the "AllFolders" value specifies a template.
+- Looks in the registry checks if the “AllFolders” value specifies a default view template.

-- Looks at the files in the folder and tries to guess the view template to use.
+- Looks at the files in the folder and tries to guess what folder type it is.
+After having guessed the folder type, then it checks if there is any default view-template for the folder-type.

-If setting the "AllFolders" registry key, then it will prevent Windows Explorer from guessing the view template to use, when it forgets the folder type template:
+If setting the “AllFolders” registry key, then it will prevent Windows Explorer from guessing the folder type and applying the associated view template:

 - Click on the Start menu and choose Computer.